Goodman surgery and projectively Anosov flows

-In the mid 90s Mitsumatsu \cite{Mit}, and Eliashberg-Thurston \cite{ElTh}, showed that an Anosov flow with orientable invariant weak foliation belongs to the intersection of two transverse contact structures.
-We call such a pair a {\it bi-contact structure}.
-However, the converse is not true and there are many bi-contact structures that do not define Anosov flows, as showed in the following example.
+Mitsumatsu \cite{Mit} first noticed that an Anosov flow with orientable weak invariant foliations is tangent to the intersection of two transverse contact structures (see also Eliashberg-Thurston \cite{ElTh}).
+We will call such pairs {\it bi-contact structures}.
+However, the converse statement is not true and there are bi-contact structures that do not define Anosov flows as the following example shows.